mbedini/The-HCP-MMP1.0-atlas-in-FSL/README.md

 The process of mapping the HCP-MMP1 atlas to the MNI152 template is described [here](https://openwetware.org/wiki/Beauchamp:CorticalSurfaceHCP).

 The volumetric version of the HCP-MMP1 atlas was initially downloaded from the [AFNI repository](https://afni.nimh.nih.gov/pub/dist/tgz/atlases_latest.tgz).
 The MMP1 atlas has 180 labels per hemisphere, each associated with its discrete intensity value and label index (from 1 to 180 for the left hemisphere, and from 1000 to 1180 for the right hemisphere).
-The Talairach atlas in /usr/local/fsl/data/atlases was used as a template .xml file and modified to create the file associated with the HCP-MMP1 atlas following the instructions found in the [FSLeyes documentation](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/customising.html#customising).
+The Talairach atlas in /usr/local/fsl/data/atlases was used as a template .xml file to create the file associated with the HCP-MMP1 atlas following the instructions found in the [FSLeyes documentation](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/customising.html#customising).

 The ordered list of MMP1 labels was downloaded [here](https://figshare.com/articles/HCP-MMP1_0_projected_on_MNI2009a_GM_volumetric_in_NIfTI_format/3501911).

-First, the atlas was reoriented to match the orientation that it's best-liked by FSLeyes with the command:
+First, the atlas was reoriented to match FSLeyes orientation:

 ```
 $ fslreorient2std MNI_Glasser_HCP_v1.0.nii.gz MNI_Glasser_HCP_v1.0.nii.gz
 ```

-Then the following command was used to get the center of gravity of each label (the -K pre-option allows to treat them as separate sub-masks):
+Then the center of gravity of each label (the -K pre-option allows to treat them as separate sub-masks) was set and written in a .txt file:

 ```
 $ fslstats -K MNI_Glasser_HCP_v1.0.nii.gz MNI_Glasser_HCP_v1.0.nii.gz -C >> HCP-MMP1_COG.txt
 ```

-These values were used to replace the list of labels and coordinates from the example template "Talairach.xml" file.
+Finally, these values were used to replace the list of labels and coordinates from the example template "Talairach.xml" file.

 ### Importing the atlas in FSL